Virgin Rainforest El Papán

 +10,000 Trees

-Massive reforestation in 2025 with native species: Cedar, Mahogany, Rosy Trumpet, and Primavera, restoring the rainforest's vertical structure.
+Massive reforestation in 2025 with native species: Cedar, Mahogany, Rosewood, and Spring, restoring the vertical structure of the rainforest.

 Living Soil

 Total elimination of agrochemicals.
-We encourage organic matter accumulation to create fertile and biodiverse soil.
+We encourage the accumulation of organic matter to create fertile and biodiverse soil.

 Biological Indicators